Fadwahigga/Fadwahigga/README.md

 ## 📝 About Me

-💡 Experienced **Full-Stack Developer** with a strong focus on building efficient, scalable, and maintainable applications.
-🌍 Skilled in delivering **multilingual, cloud-native solutions** for healthcare, education, and SaaS.
+I’m a **Full-Stack Developer** experienced in designing and developing scalable applications for web and mobile platforms.
+My work spans across **healthcare, education, SaaS, and communication platforms**, with a strong focus on:

-⚡ Expertise: **Vue.js, Nuxt.js, React.js, Flutter (Bloc & Provider), Node.js, Laravel, Prisma, AWS**.
+- ⚡ **Modern frontends** using Vue.js, Nuxt.js, React.js, Flutter (Bloc & Provider).
-🎯 Passionate about **problem-solving, collaboration, and transforming ideas into impactful digital products**.
+- ⚙️ **Robust backends** with Node.js, Laravel, Prisma ORM, and AWS services.
+- ☁️ **Cloud-native solutions** deployed on AWS with CI/CD pipelines.
+- 🌍 **Multilingual applications** with i18n and performance optimization.

 ---